Short Run and Bridge Manufacturing Services

 Your customer’s feedback drives the improvements to be made.
 The customer may ask for additions to improve the usefulness of the product, or they may have identified a feature that should be omitted.
 The prototype code helps in developing the actual system.

 The actual code used is different from the prototype user interface code and therefore you need to again obtain feedback from your customer.
 The programmers will then code the prototype user interface and if the customer is pleased with the user interface, prepare for your final product development.

 Constant feedback is necessary in order to make vital changes and save time before you produce the final product.
 Once the final feedback is positive you have the green light to produce the final prototype.
 This will be the actual product.

 The actual code is refined and the cycle is repeated for accuracy.
 And best of all, you can document and store the software for future use.

-You are now ready to deliver a 3D printed product that is sure to put a smile on your customer’s face.
+You are now ready to deliver a great 3D printed product that will sell very well and that is sure to put a smile on your customer’s face.